maxxkao/f1-racing-game/README.md

 Open it in any modern browser (Chrome, Safari, Edge, Firefox) Click START
 Hosting on GitHub Pages
-Push f1_wireframe.html to your repository (rename it to index.html for the cleanest URL, or keep the name and link to it directly)
+Push index.html to your repository
 Go to Settings → Pages, set the source branch, and save Your game will be live at https://<username>.github.io/<repo>/